cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

         * `auto_inc_suffix`: Optional, will add a suffix to the given deployment ID in the form of an auto incremented index.
     * `executions_start_args`: Optional, params for executions.
 * `client`: Cloudify HTTP client configuration, if empty the current Cloudify manager client will be used.
-    * `host`: Host of Cloudify's manager machine.
+    * `host`: The host name of Cloudify's manager machine.
-    * `port`: Port of REST API service on Cloudify's management machine.
+    * `port`: The port of the REST API service on Cloudify's management machine.
-    * `protocol`: Protocol of REST API service on management machine, defaults to http.
+    * `protocol`: The protocol of the REST API service on management machine, defaults to http.
-    * `api_version`: Version of Cloudify REST API service.
+    * `api_version`: The version of the Cloudify REST API service.
-    * `headers`: Headers to be added to HTTP requests.
+    * `headers`: Headers to be added to the HTTP requests.
     * `query_params`: Query parameters to be added to the HTTP request.
-    * `cert`: Path on the Cloudify manager to a copy of the other Cloudify manager's certificate.
+    * `cert`: Path on the Cloudify manager to a copy of the target Cloudify manager's certificate.
     * `trust_all`: If False, the server's certificate (self-signed or not) will be verified.
     * `username`: Cloudify user username.
     * `password`: Cloudify user password.